sarinarw/calculator/README.md

 # Calculator

 ## Setup
-This project was coded using Intellij.
-The build tool it uses is SBT.
+This project uses the SBT build tool.
 If you do not already have SBT installed, refer to here: https://www.scala-sbt.org/download.html

 ## Running